 In processing of the airborne gamma ray spectrometry data, live time corrected U, Th and K were corrected for the aircraft and cosmic background (e.g. Grasty et al. 1991; IAEA 2003).
 The upward detector method, as discussed in IAEA (2003), was applied to remove the effects of radon in the air below and around the helicopter.
 Window stripping was used to isolate count rates from the individual radio-nuclides K, U and Th (IAEA, 2003).
 The topography in the region was rough, and the sensor was not always at a constant altitude.
 Stripped window counts were therefore corrected for variations in flying height to a constant height of 60 m.

-Data, recorded at the height above 150 m were considered as non-reliable and removed from processing, giving white areas in the concentration maps.
+Data, recorded at the height above 150 m were considered as non-reliable and removed from processing.
 Finally, count rates were converted to effective ground element concentrations using calibration values derived from calibration pads at the Geological Survey of Norway in Trondheim.
-A list of the parameters used in the processing scheme is given in Appendix A3.
-For further reading regarding standard processing of airborne radiometric data, we recommend the publication from Minty et al. (1997).
+A list of the parameters used in the processing of airborne radiometric data, we recommend the publication from Minty et al. (1997).

-Quality of the radiometric data was within standard NGU specifications (Rønning 2013) except for a few short line segments where data were lost due to lack of GPS-signal and areas with sensor heights above 150 m a.g.l..
+Quality of the radiometric data was within standard NGU specifications (Rønning 2013) except for a few short line segments where data were lost due to lack of GPS-signal.